samtron1412/docs/sci/math/randomness.md

 # Monte Carlo Method

-Monte Carlo methods are a broad class of coputational algorithms that rely on repeated random sampling to obtain numerical results.
+Monte Carlo methods are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
 - The essential idea is using randomness to solve problems that might be deterministic in principle.